geo-data/node-mapserv/README.md

 ## Requirements

-* Linux OS (although it should work on other Unices and ports to Windows and other platforms supported by both Node and Mapserver should be possible: patches welcome!).
+* Linux OS (although it should work on other Unices with minimal effort - patches welcome!).
+Although not currently supported, the module has been built successfully on Windows - see `WINDOWS-INSTALL.md` for more details.

 * Node.js >=0.8